RoyaleAPI/cr-api-docs/docs/faq.md

 # Frequently Asked Questions

-## How do I get the next n chest in any profile?
+## How do I get the next chest in any profile?

 The [profile endpoint](/profile/profile) returns chest cycle info in this format: